sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/xml/how-to-access-xml-child-elements.md

 - XML child axis property [Visual Basic]
 - XML [Visual Basic], accessing ms.assetid: 6689eb36-c471-469f-a82d-099ab8197b25
-ms.openlocfilehash: 3c00166e471b7c6d69bd7f6fc3bda87b651d7d46
+ms.openlocfilehash: af5ea809cb0777b16230f20e133764dd5f1f86d9
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64598665"
+ms.locfileid: "74332334"
 ---
-# <a name="how-to-access-xml-child-elements-visual-basic"></a>방법: XML 자식 요소 액세스 (Visual Basic)
+# <a name="how-to-access-xml-child-elements-visual-basic"></a>방법: XML 자식 요소 액세스(Visual Basic)
-이 예제에서는 자식을 사용 하는 방법을 XML 요소에 지정 된 이름이 있는 모든 XML 자식 요소에 액세스 하려면 축 속성을 보여 줍니다. 사용 하 여 특히 합니다 <xref:System.Xml.Linq.XElement.Value%2A> 속성을 하는 컬렉션의 첫 번째 요소의 값을 가져옵니다는 `name` 자식 축 속성에서 반환 합니다. 합니다 `name` 자식 축 속성 이라는 모든 자식 요소를 가져옵니다 `phone` 에 `contact` 개체입니다. 또한이 예제에서는 합니다 `phone` 이라는 모든 자식 요소를 액세스 하는 자식 축 속성 `phone` 에 포함 된를 `contact` 개체입니다.
+This example shows how to use a child axis property to access all XML child elements that have a specified name in an XML element.
+In particular, it uses the <xref:System.Xml.Linq.XElement.Value%2A> property to get the value of the first element in the collection that the `name` child axis property returns.
+The `name` child axis property gets all child elements named `phone` in the `contact` object.
+This example also uses the `phone` child axis property to access all child elements named `phone` that are contained in the `contact` object.

 ## <a name="example"></a>예제
  [!code-vb[VbXMLSamples#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples4.vb#10)]